upf-gti/SignON-realizer/docs/InstructionsBML.md

     // optionals
     distance: 0, // [0,1] how far from the body to locate the hand.
 0 = close, 1 = arm extended
-    side: "l", // string, 26 directions.
+    side: "u", // string, 26 directions.
 Location will be offseted into that direction
+    secondSide: "l", // string, 26 directions.
+Will compute the midpoint between side and secondSide
     sideDistance: 0.05, // number how far to move to the indicated side.
 Metres
     shift: false
 }